Total Pageviews

 Sunday, May 27, 2012

-Hot Air Ballooning over the Outback
+Hot Air Ballooning over the Australian Outback

 Watching some of my fellow adventure seekers take off

-We arrive early in our buses and get ready to soar with the birds in one of mankind's (1783 in Paris France) first way to fly.
-At first you don't realize how huge these balloon airships are, but once the propane is fired up to fill the bag or envelope ( made of nylon fabric and the material closest to the flame is of fire resistant composites, plus Australian rules require that they meet the criteria of the Civic Aviation & Safety Code) you get a sense what it was like to be a pioneer back in the first days of flight.
+At first you don't realize how huge these balloon airships are, but once the propane is fired up to fill the bag or envelope (made of nylon fabric with the material closest to the flame is a fire resistant composite, plus Australian rules require that they meet the criteria of the Civic Aviation & Safety Code) you get a sense what it was like to be a pioneer back in the first days of flight.

-needed some of us guys to jump out of the gondola to guild it along as the flatbed truck could not access the marshy grounds, finally to transport the wicker basket back to beginning of our tour for the next group of adventurists.
 After the pilot asked in typical Aussie humor if anything poisonous grabbed us while in the tall grass?
 So i asked what kind of animal or plant that could that be?
-Mate!! everything toxic in Australia.... even the women lol lol

 Looking down at one of my sister airships at approximately 5000 feet up